DaraCarrigan/noname/README.md

-The rise of laissez-faire capitalism in the 19th century advocated for limited government intervention in the economy, free markets, and individual liberty, shaping economic policy and thought.
+The telegraph, invented in the early 19th century, revolutionized communication by enabling rapid transmission of information over long distances, facilitating business transactions and market integration.